Point PC-4: Cell Phone Calls from the Planes: The Second Official Account

 Jere Longman, Among the Heroes: United 93 and the Passengers and Crew Who Fought Back (New York: HarperCollins, 2002), 107, 111; Deena L. Burnett (with Anthony F. Giombetti), Fighting Back: Living Beyond Ourselves (Longwood, FL: Advantage Inspirational Books, 2006), 61.

 David Maraniss, “September 11, 2001,” Washington Post, 16 September 2001.
-This story is no longer available at the Post’s website, but it is available, with a new title (“Another Workday becomes a Surreal Plane of Terror”), at a different website.
+This story is no longer available at the Post’s website, but it is available, with the new title “Another Workday becomes a Surreal Plane of Terror” at 911research.wtc7.net.
 See also Greg Gordon, “Widow Tells of Poignant Last Calls,” Sacramento Bee, 11 September 2002.

 Deena L. Burnett (with Anthony F. Giombetti), Fighting Back, 61.
 The calls were alleged to have lasted 28 seconds, 54 seconds, and 62 seconds – durations that in 2001 would have been unsustainable on cell phone calls at high altitudes.